ebfret/ebfret-gui/README.md

 ebfret-gui
 ==========

 This repository contains a reorganized version of the ebfret-legacy code, that has been designed to interact with a graphical user interface (GUI).

+ebFRET is currently beta software.
+Please report any bugs at https://github.com/ebfret/ebfret-gui/issues

 Installing ebFRET